There

 How do you know when you've taken a good shot or not?

 Well, I only go places where there's a good picture.
-A person is only part of a picture.
-The picture is a location or an activity.
-The picture is a spot.
+A person is only

 The pictures that you take, do your subjects know the picture is being taken by someone who can't see them?